hadoan/Marketing-for-Founders/README.md

 ## 📷 Social Media Marketing
 Managing multiple accounts across all social media platforms can be pretty intense (there’s a reason why it’s a full-time job); however, there are a couple of strategies worth trying: building in public and social listening.

-**Building in Public** - it’s the easiest social media tactic.
+**Building in Public** - it’s the easiest social media marketing tactic.
 In a nutshell, it’s about using your personal profile to share expertise, product updates, and behind-the-scenes content:
 - [How to Build in Public as a Founder](https://www.failory.com/blog/building-in-public)
 - [The Ultimate Founder-Led LinkedIn Guide](https://www.mrrunlocked.com/p/founder-led-linkedin-guide)
 - [LinkedIn CEO/Founder playbook](https://www.markepear.dev/blog/linkedin-ceo-founder-playbook)